openharmony/docs/en/application-dev/reference/apis/js-apis-inputmonitor.md

 # Input Monitor

-The input monitor module implements listening for global touch events.
+The Input Monitor module implements listening for global touch events.

 > **NOTE**<br>
 > - The initial APIs of this module are supported since API version 7.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.